What do we want to achieve?

 We support and promote an inclusive corporate culture that attaches a high priority to the diversity of staff and makes it possible for employees to utilize their talents to the max to the full and fully exploit their potential, irrespective of age, gender, religion, ethnic origin, sexual orientation or physical capabilities.

-In September 2013, we rolled out a new e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
-This module presents employees with the opportunity to challenge their own assumptions and outlines ways to make fact-based decisions.
+In September 2013, we rolled out an e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
+This module presents employees with the opportunity to challenge their own assumptions and outlines ways to generate better ideas and reach more balanced decisions.